Preparing a Ditch Bag

 When augmenting your life raft’s equipment pack, consider how long rescue might take.
 How far offshore will you be?
 Will there be other boats (or ships) along your route within VHF range?
 Provided that you have an EPIRB or a PLB, the reality is that unless you are way off the beaten track, the time to rescue is normally short.

 Your ditch bag should be kept in an easy to access location, preferably next to the companionway of your boat.
 Drill the crew on the ditch bag’s location and importance.

 In the end, ditch bags are like an insurance policy that we hope to never use.
 Nobody plans on running into a shipping container or counts on a rogue wave sinking their boat.
 Sure, putting a ditch bag together requires some time and expense.
 But if you ever get stuck in a life raft, you will be glad you did.

-Below are seven “short lists” to which you can refer as you assort your gear.
+Below are seven lists to which you can refer to as you assort your gear.